 - Applicants need not be affiliated with an institution of higher learning, although most are college or university professors.

 Candidates for the Harry Frank Guggenheim Distinguished Scholar Award may apply online annually between May 1 and August 1.
-Applicants must create an account to access the application and guidelines.
+Applicants must create an account to access the application and see the application guidelines.

 For more information, visit HFG Distinguished Scholar Awards.